saasquatch/jotai-hook-form/README.md

 ### Atom level: `createFormAtoms`

-`createFormAtoms` takes in a `dataAtom` which will hold your form data object, as well as an `errorStackAtom` which will be responsible for storing a mapping from a field's JSON Pointer, to an array of errors.
-There is also an optional third atom parameter for `transientFieldsAtom` which will hold all values for your [transient fields](#).
+`createFormAtoms` takes in a `dataAtom` which will hold your form data object.
+It accepts the optional `errorStackAtom`, which will be responsible for storing a mapping from a field's JSON Pointer, to an array of errors.
+There is also an optional third atom parameter for `transientFieldsAtom` which will hold all values for your [transient fields](#transient-fields-fieldatom-usetransientfield-hiddenatom).

 ```tsx
 const dataAtom = atom<FormData>({})